Rugeast

 Among Mashhad's great designers is Abdulhamid Sanat Negar (designer for Amo Oghli).
 Major producers include Makhmalbaf, Fakour, Ghazi Khan, Saber, Amo Oghli, Sheshkelani, Khalilian Varesteh, Kafi, and Sheikh Pourangi.
 Today, the Iranian Carpet Company and Astan Quds Razavi Carpet Company are among the largest producers.
 Influences from Kashan, Kerman, Tabriz, and Isfahan are clearly visible in the region's work.

-Have questions or need guidance choosing a Mashhad carpet?
-Call us: +49 (040) 37 50 27 66
+Have questions or need guidance choosing an authentic masterwork?
+Call our team directly: +49 (040) 37 50 27 66